bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 57°
-- scattered clouds
+- clear sky
-- 49% humidity
+- 50% humidity
-- 8 mph wind
+- 6 mph wind

 No precipitation in the past 24 hours